oolaoluwatobi/bluetech-test/README.md

 This readme provides  instructions on how to get this react project working.

-After cloning this repository, in your terminal, enter to install all dependencies.
+After cloning this repository, in your terminal, install all dependencies.
+To install the dependencies enter:
 ```js
 npm install
 ```

-After the installation, enter to start the react app, the app should run on `http://localhost:5173`
+After the installation, start the react app, To start the react app, `run dev` the app should run on `http://localhost:5173`
 ```js
 npm run dev
 ````